atrex66/stepper-ninja/docs/INSTALL.md

 ### 4. Flash the Pico

 - Connect the Pico in BOOTSEL mode (hold BOOTSEL, plug in USB).
+- If you are using the pico with other firmware use flash_nuke to erase previous data from the flash memory
 - Copy `stepper-ninja.uf2` to the Pico’s mass storage device.
 - The Pico reboots and runs the firmware.